Armed civilians attack opposition convoy outside Venezuelan congress

 On Jan.
 5, troops blocked Guaido from entering congress and the Socialist Party declared allied legislator Luis Parra as head of parliament, allowing Maduro to seize control of the one Venezuelan institution outside his grip.

-Opposition legislators in a separate session that day re-elected Guaido to a second term, and he later returned to the legislative palace to hold session.
+Opposition legislators in a separate plenary that day re-elected Guaido to a second term as head of the National Assembly and he later returned to the legislative palace to hold session.
 Guaido has branded Parra, who defected from the opposition after becoming embroiled in a corruption scandal in December, "a traitor."

-Guaido and his allies had said they would try to hold their weekly parliamentary session at congress on Wednesday.
+Guaido will instead hold Wednesday's scheduled parliamentary session in the Caracas suburb of El Hatillo, the National Assembly said on its Twitter account.

+"We are not going to risk the lives of our lawmakers," Carlos Prosperi, one of the deputies in the vehicles, told reporters after the attack.
+"With our heads raised high, we are going to keep on recovering spaces."

-The U.S. Treasury on Monday imposed sanctions on Parra and six of his allies "who, at the bidding of Maduro, attempted to block the democratic process in Venezuela."
+The U.S. Treasury on Monday imposed sanctions on Parra and six of his allies and said they "at the bidding of Maduro, attempted to block the democratic process in Venezuela."
 Parra condemned the sanctions as an attempt by a foreign nation to meddle in the assembly's affairs.

+Last January, Washington recognized Guaido as the OPEC nation's legitimate interim president and began ratcheting up sanctions and diplomatic pressure in an effort to oust Maduro.
+Guaido calls Maduro an usurper for securing re-election in a 2018 election widely considered fraudulent.

+A year later, however, Maduro remains in power, backed by the military as well as Russia, China and Cuba.

 ((angus.berwick@thomsonreuters.com - Twitter: @AABerwick;))